 Making Empanadas.
-We’ll start off with a tasty roasted tomato and red pepper soup and then get rolling with these delicious chorizo stuffed empanadas with a cilantro cream sauce.
+We’ll start off with a tasty shrimp ceviche and then get rolling with these delicious chorizo stuffed empanadas with a cilantro cream sauce.
 Round it out with a cayenne pepper-infused chocolate mousse.

 Puff Pastry Please!
 First up, you’ll enjoy these zesty lemon, shrimp and avocado crostinis followed by chicken, spinach and asiago cheese in puff pastry with a port wine reduction sauce.
 Room for dessert?
 Chocolate lava cakes steal the show!

 Bread, Biscuits and Scones: This Saturday morning class (9 am till 12:30) is all about gluten!
 We’ll teach you how to make a soft, fluffy white bread, cheddar biscuits and scones – flavors will vary – blueberry, ginger, orange, etc. Whatever we’re in the mood for that day!

 Cooking with Beer.
 Asheville is Beer City and we’ll use a few our local favorites.
 First up, an easy Swiss Beer Bread followed by Belgian-style meatballs with a “beerchamel “sauce, haricoverts and mashed potatoes.
 Chocolate mousse with beer-macerated berries top it all off.

 Pasta 101.
 Learn to make hand rolled pasta – tagliatelle.
 A simple marinara sauce will accompany it.
 We’ll start with a creamy Caesar salad topped with crispy artichokes and also enjoy some chocolate-dipped cannolis for dessert.